Cherreads

 Aegon: Healing vibration.

-Dexmon: I swear to every god, turn it off.
+Dexmon: Not a thing.
+I swear to every god, turn it off.

 The purring grew louder.
 A passing guard glanced at Dexmon with visible confusion.